friendly-bits/geoblocker-bash/README.md

 * Accepts an optional custom cron schedule expression as an argument.
 * If schedule is not specified, uses schedule from the config file (set during the installation by the -install script or later by the -manage script)

+If an error is encountered in one of the actions, classifies it as temporary or permanent.
+For permanent errors, attempts to restore previous configuration.
+If that fails, runs the -backup script with the -r option to attempt automatic restore of last known-good ipset and iptables states.

 *manage -a schedule -s <"schedule_expression"> : changes the schedule for the periodic cron job

 **The run script**: Serves as a proxy to call the -fetch, -apply and -backup scripts with arguments required for each action.

 Supported actions: add, remove, update.

-*run -a add -c <country_code> : Calls the fetch script, then calls the apply script, passing required arguments to fetch and apply ipset and iptables rules for the specified country.
-If multiple countries are specified, repeats the operation for each country's ip list.
+*run -a add -c <"country_codes"> : Calls the fetch script, then calls the apply script, passing required arguments required to fetch and apply ipset and iptables rules for specified countries.

- *run -a remove -c <country_code> : Calls the apply script, passing required arguments to remove the ipset and iptables rules for the specified country.
-If multiple countries are specified, repeats the operation for each country's ip list.
+ *run -a remove -c <"country_codes"> : Calls the apply script, passing required arguments to remove the ipset and iptables rules for specified countries.

  *run -a update : used for triggering from the cron jobs.
 Calls the fetch script (unless called with the -s - Skip fetch option), then calls the apply script, passing required arguments to fetch and apply ipset and iptables rules for countries listed in the config file.
 Used to update the ip lists at a periodic schedule, and to activate the rules on reboot.